 Cooking using a wood fired oven is not exclusive to Neopolitan pizzas with crisp crusts and perfect bases.
-The concept and design of a wood fired oven is primitive: a naked flame, an even high temperature and a well-sealed oven chamber made from any fire resistant material such as clay, concrete and stone.
+The concept and design of a wood fired oven is primitive: a naked flame, an even high temperature and a well-sealed oven chamber made from any fire resistant material such as clay, buy prednisone 20mg tablets concrete and stone.

 A snug wood fired oven chamber creates a lot of consistent and even heat.
 The naked flame and heated stone creates a higher temperatures for cooking.
 Temperatures range between 300 and 350 degrees Celsius, and can be even hotter.

 These hot temperatures mean a much faster cooking time: pizzas can cook within three minutes.
 But it’s not just about speed and convenience.
 A faster cooking time means your fruits and vegetables retain more nutrients than when cooked in a convection oven.

 Wood fired ovens are also an economical option, requiring only wood to sustain cooking temperatures, rather than the electricity or gas powered options of our modern convection ovens.